24 Top Rated Attractions in Mae Sariang (2024)

 The sandy river beaches deserve special mention.
 But we don’t think there’s any point in describing it, because it’s already clear how beautiful it is.

-Salween River Sandy Beach
+Salween River Sandy Beach, Mae Sariang

 It’s time for a beach relaxation.
 Did you bring your beach towel?